 Bitcoin wallets aren’t really wallets at all, they’re software programs that store information.
 Specifically, Bitcoin wallets store private or personal keys, which give you access to your Bitcoins.
 While Bitcoin is an anonymous cryptocurrency, Know Your Customer (KYC) requirements can be applied to wallets.
 This article will explore how Bitcoin wallets work and how KYC can help identify users and prevent fraud.

-BankLine is the only crypto-friendly banking solution that offers a portfolio of redundant cryptocurrency-friendly depository institutions willing to serve the varied needs of the virtual currency industry.
-Our network of Bitcoin-friendly banks and services helps protect from the threat of bank discontinuance.BankLine provides banking services to cryptocurrency ATM operators, supporting hundreds of locations throughout the United States and its territories.
-Our services facilitate business operations and growth, regardless of where a cryptocurrency ATM kiosk is located.
+BankLine is the only crypto-friendly banking solution that offers a portfolio of redundant cryptocurrency-friendly depository institutions willing to serve the varied needs of the crypto industry.
+Our network of crypto-friendly banks and services helps protect from the threat of bank discontinuance.